TheOdinProject/curriculum/foundations/javascript_basics/problem_solving.md

 #### Plan
 Does your program have an interface?
 What will it look like?
-Our FizzBuzz solution will be a command line program, so we don't need an interface.
+Our FizzBuzz solution will be a browser console program, so we don't need an interface.
 The only user interaction will be allowing users to enter a number.

 What inputs will your program have?
 Will the user enter data or will you get input from somewhere else?
 The user will enter a number from a prompt (popup box).